Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Further comments

-The Weibull type extreme value distribution occurs for random variables that are bounded above; in our context this means that $|X|$ is bounded, so $X$ takes values in a bounded set.
+The Weibull-type extreme value distribution occurs for random variables that are bounded above; in our context this means that $|X|$ is bounded, so $X$ takes values in a bounded set.
+(However, there are examples of Gumbel-type in this case too; see Example~\ref{EGumbelsphere}.)
 By scaling we may assume that the upper endpoint of the support of $|X|$ is 1, so $X$ belongs to the unit ball, but not always to any smaller ball.
-The typical case is
+The typical Weibull case is

-for some $\ga>0$ in which case
+for some $\alpha>0$, in which case

-which means that $c^{1/\ga}n^{1/\ga}(M_n-1)$ converges to the (negative) Weibull distribution in \eqref{weibull}.
+which means that $c^{1/\alpha}n^{1/\alpha}(M_n-1)$ converges to the (negative) Weibull distribution in (\ref{weibull}).

-\citet{MM07} show that if \eqref{wei1} holds, then $\MM_n$ also has an asymptotic Weibull distribution, with a different parameter.
-More precisely, they show the following. \begin{theorem}[\citet{MM07}] Suppose that $d\ge2$ and that $X_1,X_2,\dots$ are \iid{} $\bbR^d$-valued random vectors with a spherically symmetric distribution such that \eqref{wei1} hold for some $\ga\ge0$ and $c>0$.
+Mayer and Molchanov \cite{MM07} show that if (\ref{wei1}) holds, then $M^{(2)}_n$ also has an asymptotic Weibull distribution, with a different parameter.
+More precisely, they show the following; see also Lao and Mayer \cite{LaoMayer} and Lao \cite{Lao}, which contain further related results.

+\begin{theorem}[(Mayer and Molchanov \cite{MM07})] Suppose that $d\ge2$ and that $X_1,X_2,\ldots$ are i.i.d. $\mathbb R^d$-valued random vectors with a spherically symmetric distribution such that (\ref{wei1}) hold for some $\alpha\ge0$ and $c>0$.
 Then

 with